nickolasbradham/MC-Inf-Auto-Gen/README.md

 # MC-Inf-Auto-Gen
 Automates pre-generating InfDev worlds in MC.

-Run this utility from the command line.
+Run this utility from the command line and make sure the Minecraft window is on top and on the main menu screen.
 On first run, it will generate a config file that you will almost certainly need to edit (The exception might be if you are runnning at 1920x1080 and 100% screen scale).
 You can use [this](https://github.com/nickolasbradham/Java-Mouse-and-Color-Util) utility to help get the values for the config file.
+You can press `P` to pause execution after the current generation cycle is done.
+Return the Minecraft window and the pause prompt back to how they are were before continuing.

 This program has been tested on Minecraft version inf-20100330.
 Although it probably will work on other versions, I give no guarantee.